jaksonlin/testcraft-dashboard/REPOSITORY_HUB_README.md

 - ✅ Support for public and private repositories
 - ✅ Pattern filtering capabilities
 - ✅ Batch processing of multiple repositories
+- ✅ Comprehensive Excel reporting with test method details for review

 ## Troubleshooting